…and continuous authorization is only possible with real-time device trust and a means to instantly revoke access.

 Continuous Quantified Trust

-If we were to add a bit of rigor to this process, we could say that we are calculating a Trust Score.
+If we were to add a bit of rigor to this process, we could say that we are calculating a trust score.
 We could even decide that a minimum score is required prior to granting access to certain resources.
 Let’s say that we agree that a higher trust score would be required to access the company’s financial records than would be required to access the corporate cafeteria menu.
 Just because we don’t trust someone with our most sensitive records, doesn’t mean we need to starve them.
 Trust is not binary.
+Risk tolerance is relative to the sensitivity of the asset.

 So, the first of the two requirements is this ability to collect and continuously evaluate all of the best telemetry from the available solutions in the organization, in real time.
 That way, we will know the instant something bad happens by observing a reduction in the trust score.
 Now, if we could only take appropriate action based on that score.
 That is where the Instant Access Control piece comes into play.